kumarsaurabhkv/zed_code_runner_linux/README.md

 The terminal panel will display the output

-Compiled binaries (if any) are stored in /tmp/zed-run
+Compiled binaries (if any) are stored in the same folder as the source.

 ⚠️ Pressing F5 while the task is already running will not start a new instance (prevents conflicts).